 Beginning at the center where the layout lines cross, use a notched trowel to apply a layer of thin-set adhesive to one of the layout quadrants, working in sections about 2 to 3 feet square.
-Your tile and the thin-set product will specify what size of a notched trowel to use.
-Some trowels use V-shaped notches, while others have square notches.
 Make sure not to over-apply the adhesive; you should be able to see the cement board at the bottom of the grooves.

 Apply the first tile sheet into the corner of the first quadrant, carefully adjusting it with your hands to ensure that it is perfectly square with the layout lines.
 Press firmly to embed the tile in the thin-set.
 Hold for several seconds, and watch for any sliding as you release hand pressure on the tile.

 Install adjoining mosaic sheets in the first quadrant in the same manner, using tile spacers to ensure that gaps between sheets are exactly the same as the gaps between tiles within the sheets.
 With mosaic sheets, the small tiles are staggered so the sheets interlock.
 Be careful to ensure that the grout seams remain uniform throughout the tile field.

 "Set" the Tiles